cloudrainstar/bionemo-framework/docs/CONTRIBUTING.md

   - [Default iterators](https://google.github.io/styleguide/pyguide.html#28-default-iterators-and-operators)
   - [Bad naming / abbreviation](https://google.github.io/styleguide/pyguide.html#316-naming)
 - The exceptions to this style guide are:
   + [Module](https://google.github.io/styleguide/pyguide.html#22-imports) imports.
 If a module is uniquely named, import the module.
 Otherwise, import the value, type, or function directly.
-- Linting and formatting of all code is required by using `ruff` with bionemo's configured options.
+- Linting and formatting of all code is required by using `ruff` with BioNeMo's configured options.
 - Unit testing with `pytest`.
 - Add type annotations everywhere.
 In particular, new code should all be type-annotated as thoroughly as possible.
 This also obviates the need for including type hints in the function docstring.
 It is ok to omit annotations for private helper functions, but use your best judgement.
 - Include docstrings for every class, function, and method exposed to the user.
   +Docstrings **should** answer (a) what is the code doing and (b) why would someone use it.
 - Never use wildcard imports.